IdentityPython/pysaml2/docs/install.rst

 You have to have ElementTree, which is either part of your Python distribution if it's recent enough, or if the Python is too old you have to install it, for instance by getting it from the Python Package Instance by using easy_install.

 You also need xmlsec1 which you can download from http://www.aleksey.com/xmlsec/

-If you're on OS X you can get xmlsec1 installed from MacPorts or Fink.
+If you're on macOS, you can get xmlsec1 installed from MacPorts or Fink.

 Depending on how you are going to use PySAML2 you might also need